This post is also available in: French

 Begin your three days in Edinburgh itinerary with a visit to the upper end of the Royal Mile – known as Castlehill.
 Here, you’ll find the Castle, several cultural exhibitions, and a couple of incredible places to try local food and whiskey.

-Edinburgh Castle is a very popular attraction so to skip the long lines I recommend booking a skip the line ticket in advance,
+Edinburgh Castle is a very popular attraction so to skip the long lines I recommend booking a skip the line guided tour in advance.

 See the Camera Obscura and Experience Illusions